mikelo1/appdynamics/README.md

 Advanced Commands:
  * Get health rule violations for specific application and last 1 day and a half
    $ appdctl.py get healthrule-violations -a myApp1 --since=1d12h
- * Get last 1 day snapshots for specific application, where user experience was ERROR
+ * Get last 1 day snapshots for specific application, where user experience was ERROR and business transaction ID is 12345
-   $ appdctl.py get snapshots -a myApp1 -l user-experience=ERROR --since=1d -o JSON
+   $ appdctl.py get snapshots -a myApp1 -l user-experience=ERROR,business-transaction-ids=12345 --since=1d -o JSON
  * Update timezone for all schedules of a specific application
    $ appdctl.py patch schedules -a myApp1 -p '{"timezone":"Europe\/Belgrade"}'